Mastering Interval Training: A Runner’s Blueprint for Faster, Stronger Workouts

 1. Define your personal zones

-A smart pacing system can automatically calculate these zones after you input a recent race time, saving you the maths and keeping you in the right intensity.
+A smart pacing system can calculate these zones automatically once you enter a recent race time.

 2. Build an adaptive plan

-• Week 5‑6: 6 × 1 min, start the final interval a few seconds faster than the first.
+• Weeks 5-6: 6 × 1 min, with each final interval a few seconds faster than the opening one.

 3. Use real-time feedback